 - Interfacing between governments, government departments, industries, local government and research organisations;

 - Providing decision support by delivering data, knowledge and expert tools to address complex systems at different scales;

 - Acting as a key networking operator at the national, European and international levels to initiate and build up research and development programmes and upgrade decision-support tools.

 The BRGM works at EU level in all of its fields of expertise: geology and knowledge of the subsurface, groundwater management, risks and spatial planning, mineral resources and the circular economy, energy transition, digital data and infrastructure.

 We monitor regulatory, scientific and technical developments in these fields to guarantee the relevance of our proposals and activities.

 The BRGM, a leading French player on the European scene in research and innovation

 Close involvement in the Framework Programme for Research and Innovation (FPRI)

 The BRGM has been involved for many years in the European Union's successive Framework Programmes for Research and Innovation (FPRD/I), since the 4th FPRD.
-With 52 participations in Horizon 2020 projects, we have succeeded in maintaining a constant 29% rate of selection in the transition from the 7th FPRD to Horizon 2020, which is substantially more than the European average of around 12%.
+With 62 participations in Horizon 2020 projects, we have achieved a selection rate of 26%, well above the European average of around 12%.